The Battle of Manzikert: The Beginning of the End

 Opening Scene - August 26, 1071

 Romanos could feel the tension among his officers.
-Some had urged him not to give battle, warning of the Turks' mobility and suggesting a more cautious approach.
+Some had urged him not to give battle, warning of the Turks' mobility and pressing for a more cautious approach.
 But the emperor was determined to prove himself.
 After three years of campaigns aimed at stopping Turkish raids into Byzantine territory, he needed a decisive victory to secure the empire's eastern frontier.

 What no one on that scorching battlefield could know was that this day would mark a pivotal moment in medieval history.
-The clash about to unfold would crack the foundations of Byzantine power in Anatolia – the heartland that had sustained the empire for centuries – and set in motion events that would transform the entire Mediterranean world.
+The clash about to unfold would crack the foundations of Byzantine power in Anatolia, the heartland that had sustained the empire for centuries, and set in motion events that would transform the entire Mediterranean world.

 Historical Context